This is the multi-page printable view of this section. Click here to print.

 Standalone Query

-In case you want to have a Query to run with multiple Stores, you can set it to standalone and add your own store list.
-Set up your plugin like this:
+In case you want to achieve a setup like above and have an overarching Thanos Query to run with multiple Stores, you can set it to standalone and add your own store list.
+Setup your Plugin like this:

 spec: